Caroline Sewell & Kiya Williams

 As the situation continues to unfold, a number of students said one thing that needs to change is how survivors are treated when they come forward.

-“Victim-blaming is one of the most harmful things that you can do,” said Fleischer.
+“Victim-blaming is one of the most harmful things that you can do,” Fleischer said.

 “Half the time when (survivors) get help, they’re victim-blamed and it’s so much focused on the victim aspect of themselves and I know that can make them feel bad.
 When I was in the meeting with President Hynd the other day, someone said ‘we need to quit victim-blaming them.’
-So I guess…we need to get the word out that we need to stop victim-blaming,” said Knockemus.
+So I guess…we need to get the word out that we need to stop victim-blaming,” Knockemus said.

 Additionally, organizers of the advocacy groups say they hope their efforts will bring positive changes to Winthrop.

 “Winthrop needs to do better, we all need to do better, the people doing the assaults, they need to do better.
-I feel like if we can educate people and we can get the word out now, hopefully this campus will be safer and sexual assaults and everything will decrease,” said Knockemus.
+I feel like if we can educate people and we can get the word out now, hopefully this campus will be safer and sexual assaults and everything will decrease,” Knockemus said.

 “I think I just have a really big heart for others and doing just as much as lifting my voice and other people’s voices and spreading the word.
-Doing the best I can is how change starts and…revolution begins,” said Kellam.
+Doing the best I can is how change starts and…revolution begins,” Kellam said.